blbadger/blbadger.github.io/language-model-features.md

 a_{n+1} = \mathrm{softmax\;} \left(a_n - \nabla_a ||O(a_n, \theta) - O(a, \theta)|| \right)
 $$

+When this method is applied to the 117m parameter GPT-2, we find that the input tokens do not correspond to those found via complete search, as instead we have:

 |         | [:, :, 0] | [:, :, 1] | [:, :, 2] | [:, :, 3] |
 |---------|-----------|-----------|-----------|-----------|